Investor Relations Operational and Other Risks

 (1) Risk management system

 The ID Group is committed to obtaining an accurate grasp of the various risks that can have important effects on investors’ judgements and reducing risks that may have an impact on its management.
 For this purpose, the Group established the Group Risk Management Committee as an advisory body to the Board of Directors.
-The Committee divided the main risks it anticipates for the ID Group into three categories—management and financial risk; personnel, labor and general social risk; and business-segment risk—and established the Group Risk Analysis Subcommittee.
+The Committee divided the main risks it anticipates for the ID Group into three categories—management and financial risk; personnel, labor and general social risk; and business division operational risk—and established the Group Risk Analysis Subcommittee.
 The subcommittee identifies specific risks and proposes measures to deal with them, and the Group Risk Management Committee deliberates on and examines those proposals.

 <Risk management system chart>